 Nutrition Is Key

 Eating plenty of fresh vegetables and fruit, along with additional vitamins and minerals aside from what is provided within foods, helps to maintain overall health.
 Carbohydrates to include are things like whole-wheat cereals, brown rice, quinoa (also high in protein), potatoes, yams and milk.
-Lots of water is essential too, but you can find out more about driver nutrition in our article here.
+Lots of water is essential too, but you can find out more about that in our article on race driver nutrition.

 Karting is a gateway to other motorsports, and as such it emulates some of the top disciplines in the strength and ability it requires of drivers.
 Thus, drivers need to ensure they take on adequate training routines so that they are able to compete at the highest level and stay free from injury in the process.